avrodrigues/intro_to_git/README.md

 In the workshop we will test the basic functionalities of Git and GitHub

-This is to force a conflict
+should it force a conflict